 A good number of softshells are sold in both hooded and non-hooded styles, including our top-rated Arc'teryx Gamma LT.
 In general, those that choose a performance softshell will opt for the hooded version for better protection from the elements.
-While the hood isn’t waterproof, it can provide sustained relief from light rain and wind, and it offers additional warmth.
+While the hood isn’t waterproof, it can provide sustained relief from light rain and wind, keep snow from entering your jacket at the neck, and offer additional warmth.
 If you’ll be using the softshell as a midlayer or around town, the standard jacket may be your better option.
-We prefer a hooded softshell because we prioritize warmth and protection, but your needs may differ.
-And if you’re using a helmet, make sure the softshell has a helmet compatible hood.

 Softshells are a relatively young product, and early versions were simply fleece jackets with a tougher, more weather resistant face fabric.
 They’ve quickly grown in popularity and technology and are now a realistic competitor to a hardshell for a number of alpine sports.
 Where softshells excel is breathability, range of motion, and comfort.
 On the other hand, hardshells win out in harsh conditions with waterproof and windproof exteriors and lighter weights.
-There is some crossover between categories, including jackets like the Outdoor Research Realm (reviewed here), which includes mechanical stretch in its fully waterproof design.
-That being said, it’s not as stretchy as a softshell and in making it waterproof, it still is less breathable.
+There is some crossover between categories, including jackets like the Rab Kinetic 2.0, which includes mechanical stretch in its fully waterproof design.
+That being said, it’s not quite as stretchy as a softshell and its fully waterproof design does result in slightly compromised breathability.

 Back to Our Top Softshell Jacket Picks Back to Our Softshell Jacket Comparison Table